 A Renomination shall at the earliest and within technical and operational limits become effective after the Network User has sent the revised SDT and after the Applicable Renomination Lead-Time.
 An SDT received after the Applicable Renomination Lead-Time change takes effect shall be considered as valid by the TSO.
 However, the TSO shall not take into account hourly quantities of the SDT that fall within the Applicable Renomination Lead-Time.

-In the event that the Network User does not issue a valid SDT by Edig@s or by email, the Confirmed Quantities for the Interconnection Point or End User Domestic Exit Point concerned shall be zero (0) kWh/h.
+In the event that the Network User does not issue a valid SDT by Edig@s or by email, the Confirmed Quantities for the Interconnection Point, the Installation Point, the Domestic Point for Injection or End User Domestic Exit Point concerned shall be zero (0) kWh/h.

 TSO's Daily Confirmation Notice (TDT)